 Interestingly, in the old model, the engine’s power figures were a tad higher, 96 kW (129 hp) in the base variant and 133 kW (178 hp) in the top-end variant.
 However, the electric motor has the same tuning and generates 44 kW (59 hp) and 250 Nm (184 Nm) of torque in both variants of the new model.
 The net power now is 140 kW (188 hp) in the base variant and 177 kW (237 hp) in the top-end variant.
 An 11.4 kWh Lithium-ion battery pack powers the motor.
 Depending on the version selected, the pure electric range is between 47 and 49 km (29 or 30 miles) in the WLTP cycle.

-2022 Jeep Compass 4xe for the United States?
+No 2022 Jeep Compass 4xe for the United States

-The most recent 4xe launch stateside was the Wrangler, in line with the ambition to make Jeep the greenest SUV brand in the world.
-Given that Jeep’s pure-electric variants are still some time away, the next logical step for regional markets would be to take on PHEV powertrains.
+The most recent 4xe launch in the U.S. was the Wrangler, in line with the ambition to make Jeep the greenest SUV brand in the world.
+The model, according to Jeep, became the best-selling plug-in hybrid car in the U.S. within three months of the launch and is sold out for 2021.

 Featured Image Source: Stellantis